 John Shirk

 avatar

-JOHN SHIRK – Today’s Promise of Hope is based on Matthew 5:19.
+JOHN SHIRK – Today’s Word of Encouragement is Forgiveness.

+John Shirk